OpenClaw · part 11

 TL;DR

 openclaw models auth login --provider openai-codex adds GPT-5.4 (1,050,000-token context) to your openclaw agent using a ChatGPT Plus account.
 No OpenAI API key required.
-Three gotchas: needs an interactive terminal, gateway must restart after auth, and the default model must be set separately.
+Three gotchas: it needs an interactive terminal, the gateway must restart after auth, and the default model has to be set separately.

 A lot of people pay $20/month for ChatGPT Plus — to chat, write, ask questions.
 What most people don't realize is that the AI model behind it (GPT-5.4) can be "borrowed" by other tools, not just the ChatGPT website.

-openclaw is an open-source AI agent framework that runs on your own computer.
-A March 2026 update added a feature: log in with your ChatGPT Plus account, and your agent gets access to GPT-5.4 directly — no separate OpenAI API billing required.
+openclaw is an open-source AI agent framework that runs on your own machine.
+In March 2026 it added ChatGPT Plus OAuth: log in with your ChatGPT account and your agent can call GPT-5.4 directly — no separate OpenAI API billing.

 Setup takes about five minutes, but there are three gotchas the release notes don't mention.
 This article walks you through the whole process.